Skip to content

 Determining where a fire started and what caused it to start are two distinct questions, though the physical evidence used to answer them often overlaps.
 Origin determination is spatial: the investigator uses the geometry of fire patterns to trace the fire's direction of travel back to its starting point.
 Cause determination is mechanistic: the investigator identifies the heat source, the first fuel ignited, and the circumstances that brought them together.
 Both determinations depend on interpreting physical indicators left in the post-fire environment, and both are constrained by the same fundamental limitation: fire patterns are produced not only by where the fire started, but by how much heat was generated, for how long, under what ventilation conditions, and from what fuels.

 The history of fire investigation contains a significant number of wrongful convictions and discredited expert determinations rooted in pattern interpretation that was not grounded in fire dynamics.
 The 2009 report of the National Academy of Sciences, Strengthening Forensic Science in the United States, identified fire investigation as one of the disciplines whose foundational assumptions had not been adequately validated against experimental data.
+The full disciplinary impact of that critique, including sequential-unmasking and blind verification responses, is examined in cognitive bias, expert testimony, and the 2009 NAS critique.
 The most consequential critique was directed at pattern-only origin determinations: the practice of reading a V-pattern, a char depth gradient, or a concrete spalling pattern and concluding a specific origin without testing whether those patterns could have been produced by other fire conditions.
 Subsequent experimental work, including large-scale fire tests conducted by the National Institute of Standards and Technology (NIST), the Building Research Establishment (BRE) in the UK, and the Fire Research Laboratory (FRL) at the University of Maryland, has refined the scientific basis for each indicator discussed in this topic.

-The goal of this topic is to equip the reader with a working understanding of the physical basis for each indicator, the conditions under which it reliably supports an origin or cause determination, and the conditions under which it does not.
+This topic covers the physical basis for each indicator, the conditions under which it reliably supports an origin or cause determination, and the conditions under which it does not.

 When a fire burns against a vertical surface, the upward plume of hot gases produces a characteristic cone-shaped pattern of heat and smoke damage on the surface above and to the sides of the heat source.
 The cross-section of this cone, intersected by the vertical surface, produces an approximately V-shaped pattern of heat damage with its apex pointing toward the area of greatest heat intensity.
 The apex is not necessarily the exact ignition point, but it is a reliable indicator of the area of greatest sustained heat release rate near that surface.